iamkzntsv/face-alignment-cnn/README.md

 One way to get better predictions from our model is to stop the learning process if there is no significant increase in accuracy.
 We can assume that if accuracy does not improve within 10 epochs, this is the best performance we can get and we can stop training.

 First approach implies building a basic convolutional network model.
 Several techniques are used to address overfitting.
-Batch normalization is applied to normalize the output for each layer, and dropout with a probability of 0.2 is added to the last convolutional and hidden layer, since these layers have the most trainable parameters and are therefore more likely to cause overfitting.
+Batch normalization is applied to normalize the output for each convolutional layer, and dropout with a probability of 0.2 is added to the last convolutional and hidden layer, since these layers have the most trainable parameters and are therefore more likely to cause overfitting.

 ![My Image](figures/cnn_arch.png)